pretix/pretix-docs/docs/guides/pretixscan/android.md

 Select the check-in list and tap the :btn:OK: button again.

 If you want to scan tickets for multiple events at the same time, you should enable **expert mode**.
-The same applies if you want to scan tickets for multiple dates in an event series which all have their own check-in lists.
 See [Scanning tickets for multiple events](#scanning-tickets-for-multiple-events) for more information.

 ## Advanced usage